 7.1 How is progress toward the employment opportunities target reported?

 Reporting against this target is captured via supplier reporting of employment opportunities supported on NSW Government contracts valued at $7.5 million or above.

 The unit of measurement for workforce is the number of ‘full time equivalent’ workers according to the definition of FTE relevant to the industry in which the contractor operates.
 Suppliers must outline how they define and measure FTE in their Aboriginal participation plans.

-For the purpose of this policy, suppliers reporting on numbers of FTE employment opportunities supported for Aboriginal people must be able to demonstrate their process to confirm Aboriginal or Torres Strait Islander heritage in line with the guidance to be issued before the commencement of the policy.
+For the purpose of this policy, suppliers reporting on numbers of FTE employment opportunities supported for Aboriginal and Torres Strait Islander peoples must be able to demonstrate their process to confirm Aboriginal or Torres Strait Islander heritage in line with the guidance on buy.nsw.

 8.1 NSW Procurement Board